Diocese of Odesa-Simferopol

 The Diocese of Odesa-Simferopol (Dioecesis Odesensis-Sympheropolitana) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in southern Ukraine and Crimea.
-A significant part of the Latin Church in Ukraine, it covers an area equivalent to about one-third the size of Poland including areas impacted by 2014 Crimean crisis, and the 2014 pro-Russian unrest in Ukraine.
+A significant part of the Latin Church in Ukraine, it covers an area equivalent to about one-third the size of Poland including areas impacted by annexation of Crimea by the Russian Federation, and the 2014 pro-Russian unrest in Ukraine.
 Since 2014, there has been a de facto inter-state border that splits the diocese.

-Bronislaw Bernacki is the current bishop of the diocese.
+Bronislaw Bernacki was the bishop of the diocese until 2020.
 He was appointed to the See of Odesa-Simferopol in May 2002 and is based in Odesa.
-Jacek Pyl is an auxiliary bishop and is based in Simferopol.
+Stanislav Shyrokoradiuk is the current bishop.

 History

 The history of the diocese begins in 2002, when the diocese of Odesa-Simferopol was erected from the Diocese of Kamyanets-Podilskyi.
 The diocese's "basic work" began about the time of the Fall of the Soviet Union in 1991.
+Until 1993 this territory was formally part of the Diocese of Tiraspol.

 Auxiliary bishop Pyl described the diocese in 2014 as “missionary territory” with “many challenges.”
 He reported that there were about 64 priests and 3,000 faithful in the diocese.
 In 2014, in Crimea there were seven parishes and 13 priests and masses were celebrated mainly in Russian but also in English, Spanish, Ukrainian, and Polish.

 As of 2014, Simferopol does not have a co-cathedral.
 “We have been waiting for the last 20 years to get permission to build a church,” Bishop Pyl is quoted as saying.
 Plans for a co-cathedral had been underway but were put on hold following Russian annexation of Crimea.